-CI is privileged to benefit from the independent oversight and judgement of three highly experienced non-executive Directors (NEDs) who play a key role in monitoring the company’s strategy and performance.
+CI is privileged to benefit from the independent oversight and judgement our experienced non-executive directors (NEDs) who play a key role in monitoring the company’s strategy and performance.

 Keith Wallace has over 40 years of experience in the rail industry, including 20 years’ leadership experience at executive board level.
 He was appointed Chairman of Crossrail International in June 2021.
 Keith has held senior positions in the public transport sector, including the Merseyrail (Serco/Abellio JV), Serco Caledonian Sleeper and Govia Thameslink Railway (GTR) franchises and is currently a non-executive director of Dublin Bus and Scottish Autism.

 Dr Michèle Dix CBE is a chartered civil engineer with over 40 years of experience in transport and land use planning, public transport and traffic engineering and research in the UK and overseas, ranging from strategy development to detailed scheme design and implementation.
 She is currently Managing Director of Crossrail 2, a proposed new US$39 billion railway route providing a North-South rail link across London, with responsibility for both developing the project, and gaining funding and powers for it.